 And all those screaming that it should be called a “vagina,” well no. Not really.
 If you are going to get scientific and specific, I think what you are talking about is the vulva.
 Which is also fun to say: vulva, vulva, vulva!
 Ha!
 It puzzles me that we don’t mistake which is the testicles and which is the penis.
 Maybe we do need to say vulva more?

 Additionally, some of these people went on to say they didn’t like either name: fanny or vagina/vulva.
 They said they called their’s: peach, hooha, fifi, mini and whistle to name a few!
 Ever so cryptic if you ask me, especially as most of those are already objects or names.
+I’m sure if you watch some TubeV Sex videos they’ve probably got some interesting names for it too.
 I would probably assume everything is sexual innuendo after a while and that would definitely get me into trouble.
 Plus, if my husband asked me if he could “suck my whistle” or “eat my peach” I would seriously go looking for a whistle and a peach.
 And that would be very disappointing!

 So can’t we just accept that Fanny is a legitimate nickname for vuvla?
 Can’t we use both?
 Like when I am happy with my kids I call them their nickname and when they have written on the walls I say their full name.
 Can’t we do that?
 Can’t we call her Fanny for fun and then “Doctor, my vulva’s being a pain in the…well… the vulva.
 I think I have thrush?”